CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 ## Step 4.
 Preparing config and input data files

+### 4.0.0 Accessing CAIDA's shared installation (if applicable)
+CAIDA's shared installation is located at `beamer.caida.org:/project/mapkit/bdrmapit_pipeline` To activate the virtual environment there, run:
+`cd /project/mapkit/bdrmapit_pipeline`
+`source bdrmapit/bin/activate`

 ### 4.0.1 Change Config File
 Start here on subsequent runs after first-time installation.
-Update the fields labeled `change-me` in the config.py with the correct dates and directories.
+Update the fields labeled `change-me` in the `config.py` file with the correct dates and directories.
-If you are using RIPE traceroutes, this is the only file you need to modify.
+If you are using RIPE traceroutes, this is the only `.py` file you need to modify.

 ### 4.0.2 Prepare Input Files
 bdrmapit takes several input from CAIDA, PeeringDB and RIRs.
 Additionally, you'll need a set of traceroutes to use as input.